andrej5elin/howto_fftw_apple_silicon/README.md

 ## Installing FFTW

 Download FFTW source code (tested using version 3.3.10).
-If you want to apply NEON optimization for doubple precision, you must copy fftw-3-3-10-configure-diff.txt file from this repository to fftw source directory and patch:
+If you want to apply NEON optimization for double precision, you must copy fftw-3-3-10-configure-diff.txt file from this repository to fftw source directory and patch:

 ```sh
 curl -L https://www.fftw.org/fftw-3.3.10.tar.gz | tar xvf -
 cd fftw-3.3.10
 curl -LO https://raw.githubusercontent.com/andrej5elin/howto_fftw_apple_silicon/refs/heads/main/fftw-3-3-10-configure-diff.txt | patch configure -
 ```
-LAter I found that it is possible to compile without patching.
+Later I found that it is possible to compile without patching.
 Scroll down to section **Finding optimal compilation settings** for details.

 ### Using pthreads
 Note that we also compile long double (we need that for pyffftw)